 The liver typically contains some fat.
 However, if it builds up, it can cause fatty liver disease.
 This means that the liver is not able to function normally.

-Fatty liver disease can occur when there is more than 5% fat in the liver.
+Fatty liver disease can occur when there is more than

 This article will cover the symptoms, causes, treatment, prevention, and more for fatty liver disease.